robbie-cahill/tunnelmole-service/README.md

 For more information, see the [Tunnelmole License](https://github.com/robbie-cahill/tunnelmole-service/blob/main/LICENSE.md).

-### Commercial Licensing
+### Commercial Support and Licensing
-We can offer the Tunnelmole Service code under a commercial license, this does not impose any obligations under the AGPL and may be more suitable for some commercial uses of the code such as cloud service providers.
-To discuss this option, email [robbie-cahill@proton.me](mailto:robbie-cahill@proton.me).
+Unlock the full potential of the Tunnelmole Service for your business!
+If you're self-hosting and interested in commercial support options, contact us at [robbie-cahill@proton.me](mailto:robbie-cahill@proton.me).

+For cloud service providers or businesses seeking more flexibility that what the AGPL license can offer, we can license Tunnelmole Service code under a commercial source license.
+To learn more email[robbie-cahill@proton.me](mailto:robbie-cahill@proton.me).

 ### How Tunnelmole works
 ![How Tunnelmole works](/docs/img/how-tunnelmole-works.png)